 We’ve been running graduate programmes since 2006, so we have plenty of experience in training and developing Grads into successful and long-term employees.

-We run two main programmes; our general programme (open to any degree discipline) and our data/analytics Programme (open to STEM subjects).
+We run two main programmes; our General Programme (open to any degree discipline) and our Data/Analytics Programme (open to STEM subjects).
 We also have many direct entry roles for graduates in a STEM discipline, who prefer to go straight into a data-oriented role, rather than do rotations.

-The data/analytics programme is tailored for students of STEM subjects, in particular Mathematics, Physics, Economics and Engineering.
+The Data/Analytics Graduate Programme is tailored for students of STEM subjects, in particular Mathematics, Physics, Economics and Engineering.
 You will need to have strong data analysis and mathematical skills, as well as be a logical thinker.
 Our analyst scheme is a 2-year scheme with three 8-month placements in analytical areas of the business, such as Management Information (MI), Pricing, Analytics, Claims, or Operations.
 This programme is perfect for those of you, who know you want to apply your maths skills, but aren't yet sure in what sort of role this might be.